Health Insurance Advice for Internationals Living in the Philippines

 Many Filipino citizens carry private health insurance coverage – and nearly all expats do.
 Carrying private health insurance in addition to PhilHealth gives you full access to all hospitals and clinics.
 It also means a more private, secure, and comfortable hospital stay in more serious circumstances.
 However, you should note that private hospitals may require you to pay upfront with cash.
 The idea is that you later get reimbursed through your insurance carrier.
 Ask your insurance customer support staff if they have a special arrangement with any particular private facilities so you can avoid this aggravating situation.

 Global Health Insurance Plans for Foreigners and Expats in the Philippines

-Best Expat Insurance Plans in the Philippines for Foreigners
+Best Expat Insurance Companies and Plans in the Philippines for Foreigners